emlorraine/studlife-training/studlife-training/src/components/assets/welcomeText.md

 No matter where your interests are, we have a place for you:

 * Staff reporters: Staff reporters produce news, features, sports and arts pieces from reporting.
-Regardless of the section you’re writing for, these staffers speak with sources and compile objective, engaging and informative reported stories.
+Regardless of the section, these staffers speak with sources and compile objective, engaging and informative reported stories.
 * Staff writers: Staff writers produce personal stories, opinion pieces and other commentary stories that capture their perspective and voice on campus.
 * Copy editors: Copy editors edit stories from all sections to AP Style and Student Life’s internal stylebook.
 * Designers & photographers: Designers create graphics, illustrations, photos and other pieces of visual media to compliment stories and other projects.